Dimius0/spectravortex/README.md

-# SpectraVortex: A Language and Platform for Photonic Computing

-SpectraVortex is a declarative programming language and full compiler stack for designing and simulating photonic systems.
-Instead of describing low-level optical component geometry, you describe what you want to compute with light, and SpectraVortex figures out how to implement it.

-It's a high-level language for photonics enhanced with intelligent analysis tools for creating more resilient designs.

-## Key Features

-**Declarative, Wave-Optics Syntax** — Write programs using intuitive concepts: photons, beams, interference (+), and optical elements

-**Physical Correctness by Design** — The built-in type system enforces physical invariants (e.g., Orbital Angular Momentum, coherence)

-**Multi-Target Compilation** — The same high-level program can be:
-- Simulated using the built-in Python/NumPy simulator for verification
-- Compiled to hardware layouts (e.g., GDSII for photonic chip fabrication)

 **Intelligent Solver System (Phase 3)** — Advanced algorithms for analyzing and optimizing photonic circuit designs

 ## Phase 3: Intelligent Design System (IMPLEMENTED)